 In addition, this project also will explore local communities participation in decision making and the role of NGOs and private sector actors in the implementation of coastal adaptation areas and promotion of SDGs.

 - Workshop 1: Climate Change Adaptation Through Integrated Coastal Zone Management: Policy Options for the UN SDG Implementation in Indonesia. http://pmb.lipi.go.id/pmb-lipi-menyelenggarakan-pelatihan-pengelolaan-zona-pesisir-terpadu-di-semarang/

 - Workshop 2: Role of Academic and Scientific Institutions in Policymaking for Disaster Risk Reduction and Climate Action in Indonesia – Undertaken in collaboration with Kris Berse

-- Workshop 3: Science Advice and Climate Change Adaptation in Addressing Sea Level Rise (SLR) in Indonesia – To be held July 25th 2019 in Jakarta.
+- Workshop 3: Science Advice and Climate Change Adaptation in Addressing Sea Level Rise (SLR) in Indonesia – Held July 25th 2019 in Jakarta.

 Laely’s work has been rewarded by good stakeholder engagement across her workshops.
 As well as building networks with stakeholders and policy-makers, Laely has also focused on academic outputs, one of which is already published, with another one in development.
 She also provided an extremely detailed Case Study for INGSA to use, based on her research.

 Following the Research Associates meeting at the INGSA Tokyo conference, we were very happy to hear that Laely and Kristoffer Berse had teamed up to run an additional workshop in Jakarta, both benefiting from the experience.
 Their collaboration directly led to an MOU of understanding between their respective institutions, which is a great result for the RA grant program.